kayrus/gof5/README.md

 Use `--profile-index` to define a custom F5 VPN profile index.

+### CA certificate and TLS keypair

+Use options below to specify custom TLS parameters:

+* `--ca-cert` - path to a custom CA certificate
+* `--cert` - path to a user TLS certificate
+* `--key` - path to a user TLS key

 ## Configuration

 You can define an extra `~/.gof5/config.yaml` file with contents: